 The Solo 401(k) plan has surpassed the SEP IRA as the most popular retirement plan for the self-employed.
 A Solo 401(k) plan is an IRS-approved retirement plan, which is suited for business owners who do not have any employees, other than themselves and their spouses.
 A Solo 401(k) plan is basically a regular 401(k) plan covering only one employee.
 The most popular feature of the Solo 401(k) plan is the ability to make high annual contributions.

-In 2022, a Solo 401(k) plan participant under the age of 50 can make a maximum annual employee deferral contribution in the amount of $20,500 ($19,500 for 2021).
+In 2024, a Solo 401(k) plan participant under the age of 50 can make a maximum annual employee deferral contribution in the amount of $23,000 ($22,500 for 2023).
 That amount can be made in pre-tax, after-tax, or Roth.
-On the profit-sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) annual profit-sharing contribution based on the amount of the net Schedule C amount or W-2, as applicable, up to a combined maximum, including the employee deferral, of $61,000, an increase of $3,000 from 2021.
+On the profit-sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) annual profit-sharing contribution based on the amount of the net Schedule C amount or W-2, as applicable, up to a combined maximum, including the employee deferral, of $69,000 for 2024 or $66,000 for 2023. https://www.bankrate.com/retirement/roth-ira-plan-calculator/.

-For plan participants over the age of fifty, an individual can make a maximum annual employee deferral contribution in the amount of $27,000.
+For plan participants over the age of fifty, an individual can make a maximum annual employee deferral contribution in the amount of $30,500 for 2024 ($30,000 for 2023).
 That amount can be made in pretax, after tax, or Roth.
-On the profit-sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) annual profit-sharing contribution based on the amount of the net Schedule C amount or W-2, as applicable, up to a combined maximum, including the employee deferral, of $67,500, an increase of $3,000 from 2021.
+On the profit-sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) annual profit-sharing contribution based on the amount of the net Schedule C amount or W-2, as applicable, up to a combined maximum, including the employee deferral, of $76,500 for 2024 or $73,500 for 2023.

-In addition, there are many additional features that make the Solo 401(k) plan a far more attractive retirement plan for the self-employed versus the SEP IRA:
+In addition, many additional features make the Solo 401(k) plan a far more attractive retirement plan for the self-employed versus the SEP IRA:

 Tax-Free & Penalty-Free Loan Option: With a Solo 401(k) Plan, one can borrow up to $50,000 or 50% of your account value whatever is less.
 The loan can be used for any purpose.
 A SEP IRA does not offer a loan feature.